rsutphin/mrandmrs-site/README.md

 ## Resources

-The [damask border][damask-border] in the sidebar is derived from [Black Wallpaper][] by MUJKA ILLUSTRATION.
-The original is licensed [Creative Commons Attribution-NonCommercial-ShareAlike][CC-BY-NC-SA] and so is our [derived version][damask-border].
+The damask border in the sidebar is derived from [Black Wallpaper][] by MUJKA ILLUSTRATION.
+The original is licensed [Creative Commons Attribution-NonCommercial-ShareAlike][CC-BY-NC-SA] and so is our derived version.
 The derived version may be attributed to Rhett Sutphin.

 [Black Wallpaper]: http://qvectors.net/misc-vectors/black-wallpaper-vecto/
 [CC-BY-NC-SA]: http://creativecommons.org/licenses/by-nc-sa/3.0/
-[damask-border]: /images/blackwallpaper-lightened-slice-200px.png

 The headline fonts used are: